Profiler

 "Already profiling"

-Only one CPU profiling session can run at a time.
+Each process supports one CPU profiling session at a time.
 Stop the current session first.

 Next steps